-The Company is in the exploration stage on its various properties and it has no revenues to fund such activities.
+The Company is in the exploration stage on its various properties and therefore it has no revenues to fund such activities.
 The Company accesses the public markets to finance exploration activity; the ability to raise additional capital is subject to prevailing market conditions.
 The projects do not have a defined mineral resource in place whereby the Company can establish a measured asset value.
 However, based on independent NI 43-101 technical reports and / or internal summary reports prepared on Company properties and adjacent properties, further exploration work is warranted.

-The market decline has made it very difficult to finance property exploration for platinum and gold through issuance of equity.
+The market decline has made it very difficult to finance property exploration through issuance of equity.
 Many junior mining companies trade at a significant discount to the underlying book value of their net assets.
 In order to attract investment it is necessary for a company to distinguish itself from its competitors.
-Therefore, the Company is focusing on completing a financing to continue exploration of the Shining Tree Gold property (described under Properties), which has significant exploration potential.
-To-date sixty six holes have targeted the Herrick deposit in addition to stripping, trenching, geophysical surveys and geological mapping.
-All holes drilled to date have intersected gold mineralization in the Central Zone, confirming the existence of a large structural gold system.